edemaine/coauthor/README.md

 * **Tags**: attach an arbitrary set of strings to a message.
 Find other messages with the same tag by clicking on a tag.

+* **Emoji** for super-short responses that show appreciation but don't cause email notifications or take up much space.
+(Like Github and Slack.)
+  Positive emoji on root messages are counted on the group page, enabling a simple voting system for e.g. which problems to work on.

 * **Search** across an entire group, or across all groups, for posts by keywords using the search bar at the top.
   Search for a word as a (whole) `word`, `prefix*`, `*suffix`,